Charan703/DataScience/README.md

     participant DI as DataIngestionPipeline
     participant DV as DataValidationPipeline
     participant DT as DataTransformationPipeline
+    participant MT as ModelTrainerPipeline
+    participant ME as ModelEvaluationPipeline
     participant C as Components
     participant A as Artifacts
+    participant ML as MLflow

     M->>DI: 1.
 Start Data Ingestion
     DI->>C: Load DataIngestion Component